xTh3Unkn0wnx/ATM_Machine_Program/README.md

 # ATM_Machine_Program
+### All programming and debugging were done through PyCharm
 A program that replicates the functionality and behavior of an ATM machine.

 When the program is executed, the user is first offered three choices: Login, Admin Login or Quit. <br><br>